 The Rastrojos is a criminal group engaged in exporting cocaine, extortion, illegal gold mining and kidnapping.
 Since 2006, the Rastrojos left their traditional strongholds in the Valle del Cauca and Cauca provinces along the Pacific coast and began operating in more than a third of Colombia’s 32 provinces.
 The Urabeños, a neo-paramilitary group in Colombia’s north, are one Rastrojos’ main rivals.

-Reports early 2012 that the Comba brothers sought to broker a deal with U.S. authorities regarding their possible surrender.
+Reports from early 2012 suggested that the Comba brothers sought to broker a deal with U.S. authorities regarding their possible surrender.
 Following their indictment by a New York court on drug trafficking offenses in June 2011, the brothers hoped to receive reduced sentences if they cooperated with police.

 In May, Javier Antonio Calle Serna surrendered to U.S. authorities and a month later, founder Diego Perez Henao, alias “Diego Rastrojo,” was arrested in Venezuela.
 In September, one of their key allies, “El Loco Barrera,” was also arrested inside Venezuelan territory.